elmondino/react-axios/README.md

-I've added two ways to fetch the data through class with state or with function with react Hooks.
+### I've added two ways to fetch data with AXIOS
+### With class component using state and function using React Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts